-If have an exam timetable clash and have not heard from the Examinations Office by one week before your exam, please contact us: firstname.lastname@example.org
+If you have an exam timetable clash and have not heard from the Examinations Office by one week before the formal exam period, email firstname.lastname@example.org.

 Your seat number will also be listed outside the exam room prior to the exam.
 If you don’t see your name, contact a supervisor.

 If you don’t get a timetable, or if any of the details on your timetable don’t match your enrolment, email email@example.com.

 If you are too ill to attempt an exam at the scheduled time, you will need to consult a doctor and refer to the ‘Special consideration due to serious illness, injury or misadventure’ (Coursework Policy 2014, section 14).

 Your unit of study outline should also include faculty-specific information on how to apply for special consideration.
 Only well-attested serious illness, injury or misadventure affecting a specific assignment or exam period will be considered legitimate grounds for special consideration.

 If you have a longer-term illness or difficulties, you should contact Disability Services and your faculty.